Kitaoka's Conjecture and sums of squares: Fields with one nonsquare positive unit

+From now until the end of this section, we assume that $\sqrt2 \in K$, and prove a series of statements which culminates in a contradiction, thus proving Theorem \ref{Th:MainConditions}\ref{Th:MainConditions-NoSqrt2}.

-Here it is very natural to consider the representation of $2+\sqrt2$ which is indecomposable thanks to its norm.
-(Every totally positive element of norm $<2^{[K:\Q]}$ is indecomposable by \Cref{Lemma:smallAreIndecomposable}.)
-Thus, $2+\sqrt2$ or $\ve(2+\sqrt2)$ is a square by \Cref{Lemma:EpsilonIndecompSquare}.
-But as this leads to a distinction of two subcases, we do not follow this here: we can extract more information by considering the representations of $3$ and $3\ve$.
-Using \Cref{Lemma:2and3}, we can prove that to represent both $3$ and $3\ve$, one of these two numbers must be a square.
-Later we will get a contradiction in the second case.
+Since $\sqrt2\in K$, a natural attempt would be to consider the representation of $2+\sqrt2$ which is indecomposable thanks to its norm.
+(Every totally positive element of norm $<2^{[K:\Q]}$ is indecomposable by Lemma \ref{Lemma:smallAreIndecomposable}.)
+Thus, $2+\sqrt2$ or $\ve(2+\sqrt2)$ is a square by Lemma \ref{Lemma:EpsilonIndecompSquare}.
+But as this leads to a distinction of two subcases, we do not follow this path: we can extract more information by considering the representations of $3$ and $3\ve$.
+Using Lemma \ref{Lemma:2and3}, we prove that to represent both $3$ and $3\ve$, one of these two numbers must be a square.
+Later we will get a contradiction in both cases.

 \begin{lemma} Suppose \eqref{AssumLat} and that $\sqrt2\in K$.
 Then $3=\square$ or $3\ve=\square$. \end{lemma}